- Bengal tiger

 Despite Delhi’s haphazard first impressions, both its Old and New halves were built to order.
 The walled confines of Old Delhi were commissioned in the 17th century by Mughal emperor Shah Jahan of Taj Mahal fame, while Sir Edwin Lutyens is responsible for the imperial grandeur of New Delhi.
 Spend the morning touring New Delhi, first visiting emperor Humayun’s 16th-century tomb.
 Take a drive through Luytens’ Delhi for a glimpse of the architectural design and building from the period of the British Raj, and then pause at the India Gate war memorial, a monumental sandstone arch built to honour the soldiers who during World War I. Lastly, visit the UNESCO-listed 12th-century Qutab Minar minaret.

-After lunch at a local restaurant, drive to Jaipur in Rajasthan.
+After lunch at a local restaurant, you’ll set off for your afternoon drive to Jaipur in Rajasthan.
+The journey will take approximately four and a half hours and you’ll arrive in the late afternoon.
 One of the three cities of India’s Golden Triangle, Jaipur wows visitors with its dusky-pink cityscape of shimmering lakes and ornate palaces.
-Stay two nights at the locally rated 5-star LaLiT Jaipur or the locally rated 5-star Trident Hotel.
+Stay two nights at the locally rated 5-star LaLiT Jaipur (4Q).
 B, L, D

 Day 4 Jaipur